maniac0112/maniac0112/README.md

-- 👋 Hey there!, I’m Praveen Singh, pursuing Electrical Engineering @IIT Delhi, India
+- 👋 Hey there!
+I’m Praveen Singh, pursuing Electrical Engineering @IIT Delhi, India
 - 🌱 I’m interested in Software Development, algorithms and some machine learning
 - 📫 For reaching out to me, you can always drop an email at praveen22711222@gmail.com